 Parliament granted permission in the 1890s for a railway from Ullapool to the main Highland network at Garve, but insufficient funds resulted in the scheme being abandoned.

-The region surrounding Ullapool is dominated by rugged mountains, and especially by An Teallach to the south, Beinn Deargamd Bheinn Ghobblach to the east close to the head of Loch Broom, and Ben Mhor Coigach to the north.
+The region surrounding Ullapool is dominated by rugged mountains, especially by An Teallach to the south, Beinn Deargamd Bheinn Ghobblach to the east close to the head of Loch Broom and Ben Mhor Coigach to the north.